 Economic Operator Registration Identification (EORI) number

-Unless you use an agent to make your transit declaration, you must be registered as an Economic Operator, and once registered, use your EORI number on your NCTS declarations.
+Unless you use an agent to make your transit declaration, you must be registered as an Economic Operator.
+Once you’re registered, use your EORI number on your NCTS declarations.

 Changes introduced by the Union Customs Code

-The implementation date for changes introduced by the Union Customs Code (UCC) is 1 May 2016.
+The implementation date for changes introduced by the Union Customs Code (UCC) was 1 May 2016.

 NCTS declarations and processes when moving goods under Union Transit

 The NCTS is in use in all member states of the EU and the Common Transit countries.
-Its use is mandatory for traders wanting to move goods under the Common Transit procedure.
+You must use it if you’re a trader and want to move goods under the Common Transit procedure.

 Simplified transit procedures